 The payment rate for eligible animals is not fixed.
 The rate will vary each year depending on the total number of eligible animals claimed in the calendar year.
 We pay a flat rate for each eligible animal.
-The
+The following were the rates for 2018.

-- for eligible animals claimed by businesses whose main Location Code is on mainland Scotland the payment rate for 2016 will be €108 per animal - for eligible animals claimed by businesses whose main Location Code is on a Scottish island, the payment rate for 2016 will be €165.10 per animal
+- for eligible animals claimed by businesses whose main Location Code is on mainland Scotland the payment rate for 2018 is €110.80 per animal - for eligible animals claimed by businesses whose main Location Code is on a Scottish island, the payment rate for 2018 is €161.60 per animal

-For both, payments in sterling will depend on the 2016 exchange rate.
+For both, payments in sterling depends on the 2018 exchange rate.